wazuh/wazuh-documentation/source/pci-dss/active-response.rst

 - **Requirement 11 - Test Security of Systems and Networks Regularly**: Vulnerabilities are being discovered continually by malicious individuals and researchers, and being introduced by new software.
 System components, processes, and bespoke and custom software should be tested frequently to ensure security controls continue to reflect a changing environment.

-The goal of this requirement is to ensure that systems and networks are regularly tested to confirm their security status and possible intrusions are detected and responded to.
+The goal of this requirement is to ensure that  you test your systems and networks regularly.
+Testing confirms that you’re capable of detecting and responding to their security status and possible intrusions.
 With the active response module, you can respond to intrusions and unauthorized file changes.
 You will find more details on configuring the active response module in the :doc:`active response </user-manual/capabilities/active-response/index>` documentation section.

 Use cases
 ---------

-PCI DSS 11.5 requires that network intrusions and unexpected file changes are detected and responded to.By configuring scripts to run when specific actions occur, you can respond to these intrusions.
-Wazuh comes with some preconfigured active response scripts.
+PCI DSS 11.5 requires that you detect and respond to network intrusions and unexpected file changes.
+You can configure scripts to run when specific actions occur to respond to these intrusions.
+Wazuh comes with preconfigured active response scripts.
 Refer to the :ref:`Default Active response scripts section <active_response_scripts>` to access these scripts.

 Using the steps below, we configure the active response module to execute an IP block when an attempt to log in with a non-existent user via SSH occurs.